stefanp131/socialapp/README.md

 - you can send messages in real time*.
 - notifications in real time*.

-The project was built with .NET 6 - Web API, ASP.NET Identity, EF Core, SQLite - and Angular 14 - Angular material, RxJS, HTML 5, SCSS.
+The project was built with .NET 6 - Web API, ASP.NET Identity, EF Core, POSTGRES - and Angular 14 - Angular material, RxJS, HTML 5, SCSS, Tailwindcss.

 *To be done in near future.